elizabethjcobs/about/README.md

 👋 Hi, I'm Elizabeth!
 🔬 Bridging psychology & AI | 🎭 Modeling human empathy | 🔐 Cybersecurity & policy

-I have a background in Computer Science & Psychology (MSc, University of Glasgow) and specialize in:
+I have a background in Computer Science & Psychology (MSc, University of Glasgow) and specialise in:

 🧠 Empathy & AI: Virtual agents, human-AI interaction, and emotional modeling 🎮 VR & Human Behavior: Investigating immersive experiences and their psychological effects